4.8 out of 5 stars on G2 4.8 on G2 Trusted by 3k+ teams worldwide

 Some companies do take a neutral approach to culture.
 They would describe the environment as “traditional,” “professional,” or “results-driven.”

-Decision time!
-Choosing three words to describe company culture
+Why only three words to describe company culture?

 A company culture can value and uphold upward of a dozen awesome adjectives.
 However, most people (including employees when surveyed 👀) would default to three to describe the vibe.
 The human brain loves groups of three.